fedegonzalezit/event_statemachine/README.rst

-A simple event driven state machine
+A simple event-driven state machine

 * Free software: MIT license
 * Documentation: https://event-statemachine.readthedocs.io.

 Welcome to Event StateMachine.
-I always struggled to find a simple statemachine that could be used in a python project.
+I always struggled to find a simple state machine that could be used in a Python project.
 So I decided to create my own, it's simple but useful.
-The desing is based on transitions more than states, so you can define a transition from a state to another and the event that triggers it.
+The design is based on transitions more than states, so you can define a transition from one state to another and the event that triggers it.

 Getting started
 ---------------